Minnesota Digital Government Summit 2026 Banner

 Chief Business Technology Officer

-MNIT, Department of Childen, Youth, and Families
+Department of Children, Youth, and Families (DCYF)

 Craig Troska